Image of Nokia Windows RT powered prototype tablet outed

-Nokia Windows RT prototype
+Windows RT = FAIL

 doesn't equal fail.
 IMO RT is just right for my kids, surf the web and play games that's all that's needed

-just put a Intel Atom on it, costs just little more than current mobile SoCs and run full windows. even if it lags its better than running limited windows.
+"windows" is suppose to be a full OS. not a mobile OS that can only run mobile apps.
+Windows is nothing without its compatibility to run any 32 and 64 bit apps. just put a Intel Atom on it, costs just little more than current mobile SoCs and run full windows. even if it lags its better than running limited windows.

 what happened to the guy who said he jailbroke RT? did he make any progress and get closer to permanent solution?